 All simulations exhibit a temperature increase, ranging between roughly 1 K for RCP2.6 (IR26) and 5.5 K for RCP8.5 (IR85) (Fig. 3c).
 There are two opposing effects related to rising temperatures.
-On one hand they can lead to an increased productivity in energy-limited regions, prolonging growing seasons in the (higher) mid and high latitudes, which is especially important for the northern hemisphere, where farming becomes possible even north of 60°N. On the other hand, increasing temperatures raise the crops' water requirements leading to an increased water stress and reduced productivity in water limited regions.
+On one hand they can lead to an increased productivity in energy-limited regions, prolonging growing seasons in the (higher) mid and high latitudes, which is especially important for the northern hemisphere, where farming becomes sustainable even north of 60°N. On the other hand, increasing

+20 temperatures raise the crops' water requirements leading to an increased water stress and reduced productivity in water limited regions.
 Hence, the overall effect of increasing temperatures is also determined by the change in water availability (Fig. 4), thus by the change in precipitation.

-The scenarios that exhibit a strong temperature rise also show a substantial increase in precipitation over land (Fig. 3d).
-For RCP4.5 (IR45) mean precipitation rates increase by up to 20 mm year-1 and in IR85 they increase by about 60 mm year-1, which amounts to more than 8% of the terrestrial precipitation (as of 2005).
-Increased precipitation rates do not only reduce the water stress for rainfed crops, but between 2025 and 2100 they also increase the water available for irrigation; globally by roughly 500 kmyear-1, for IR45, and by almost 2000 kmyear-1 for IR85 (Fig. 3e).
-As a consequence, the increased water demand of irrigated and rainfed crops resulting from higher temperatures can be met to the extent that, after 2025, there are only very few areas in the world in which farming becomes unsustainable.
-This however is only the case when fully accounting for the potential benefits due to the $CO_2$ fertilization effect (CFE; see below).
-For the simulations with only a small increase in GHG concentrations (IR26) there is no permanent increase in precipitation, i.e. after a peak in the 2040s the rates decline to their initial levels, while the average temperature at the land surface increases by $\approx$ 1K.
-Here, the plant's increasing water requirements can not be met everywhere and in some dry regions in South and Central Asia, the Sahel zone and Australia farming becomes unsustainable after 2025 and cropland areas have to be abandoned.
+The scenarios that exhibit a strong temperature rise also show a substantial increase in precipitation (Fig. 3d).
+For RCP4.5 (IR45) precipitation rates increase by up to 20 mm year-1 and in IR85 they increase by about 60 mm year-1, which amounts to more than 8% of the terrestrial precipitation (as of 2005).
+Increased precipitation rates do not only reduce the water stress for rainfed crops, but between 2025 and 2100 they also increase the water available for irrigation by roughly 500 km3year-1, for IR45, and by almost 2000 km3year-1 for IR85 (Fig. 3e).
+As a consequence, the increased water demand of irrigated and rainfed crops resulting from higher temperatures can be met to the extent that, after 2025, there are only very few regions in which farming becomes unsustainable.
+This however is only the case when fully accounting for the potential benefits due to the CO2 fertilization effect (CFE; see below).

-The results show that future climate is substantially impacted by the maximization of irrigation within sustainable limits.

-The precipitation rates in the RCP4.5 simulations with (IR45) and without (RF45) irrigation differ on average by roughly 15 -

-30 mm year-1, and in RF45 precipitation is persistently below present-day rates.
+The results highlight the importance of maximizing future irrigation within sustainable limits, also with respect to future climate.
+The precipitation rates in the RCP4.5 simulations with (IR45) and without (RF45) irrigation differ by roughly 15 - 30 mm year-1, and in RF45 precipitation is persistently below present-day rates.
 This is a strong indication that a substantial part of the precipitation rise in the irrigation simulations is attributable to irrigation-precipitation feedbacks (Fig. 3d).
-Furthermore, for the RCP4.5 scenario, irrigation reduces the simulated 21st-century temperature increase by almost 20% ( $\approx 0.5$ K averaged over the global land surface; Fig. 3c), and in irrigated regions the effect can amount to several K. Here, the irrigation induced surface cooling can also have negative consequences, as it may affect regional circulations and reduce the poleward heat transport, shortening the growing season in high northern latitudes (Fig. S5 - S7).
+Furthermore, irrigation reduces the simulated 21st-century temperature increase by almost 20% (≈ 0.5 K; Fig. 3c), and in irrigated regions the effect can amount to several K. Here, the irrigation induced surface cooling can also have negative consequences, as it may affect regional circulations and reduce the poleward heat transport, shortening the growing season in high northern latitudes (Fig. S5 - S7).